PawseySC/singularity-containers/_episodes/32-writable-overlay-trinity-conda.md

 ### Request an interactive allocation

 If you're running this tutorial on a shared system (*e.g.* Setonix at Pawsey), you should use one of the compute nodes rather than the login node.
-You can do this by requesting an interactive allocation from the scheduler, for instance on Setonix with Slurm (do this if you are not in an `salloc` interactive session yet):
+You can do this by requesting an interactive allo cation from the scheduler, for instance on Setonix with Slurm (do this if you are not in an `salloc` interactive session yet):

 ```
-$ salloc -N 1 -n 1 -c 8 --reservation=ContainersTraining -t 4:00:00
+$ salloc -p gpu -A courses01-gpu --gres=gpu:1 -N 1  --reservation=ContainersTraining-gpu -t 4:00:00
 ```
 {: .source}